 The Group's water consumption was mainly attributable to water consumed in office.
 Due to the stable supply of water at the operating location, the Group did not encounter any significant issue in sourcing water that is fit for purpose.
 As the Group's principal businesses are providing financial printing services, it does not consume a significant amount of water during operation.
-With the aim to respond to the growing awareness of climate change, a quantitative target was set to reduce the Group's water consumption intensity.
-However, the office's water usage has been included in the tenancy fee ever since the relocation in 2021.
-Hence, water consumption data is not available and such quantitative target is no longer measurable.
+The office's water usage has been included in the tenancy fees.
+Hence, water consumption data is not available and no quantitative target is set.

 Despite considering water consumption as insignificant due to business nature, the Group is dedicated to promoting behavioural changes in water usage at offices and encouraging water conservation.
 Environmental signages on water-saving messages are posted in prominent places to remind employees to conserve water.
 With the above measure implemented, employees' awareness on water conservation has been enhanced.
-The Group is committed to further promote water conservation by sending educational materials to employees starting from 2023.
+The Group is committed to further promote water conservation by sending educational materials to employees starting from 2024.